Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Florida International has combined with its opponents to score more than 64.5 points in three of six games this season.
+- So far this season, 50% of Florida International's games (3/6) have had more combined points than Saturday's total of 64.5.

-- The two teams combine to score 63.5 points per game, one less than the over/under in this contest.
+- Saturday's total is one point higher than the combined 63.5 PPG average of the two teams.

-- This contest's total is 5.5 points above the 59 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 59 points per game, 5.5 fewer than this contest's over/under.

-- The average total in Thundering Herd games this season is 58.5, six points fewer than Saturday's over/under of 64.5 .
+- The Thundering Herd and their opponents score an average of 58.5 points per game, six fewer than Saturday's total.

-- The 59.2 PPG average total in Panthers games this season is 5.3 points fewer than this game's over/under.
+- In 2021, games involving the Panthers have averaged a total of 59.2 points, 5.3 fewer than this game's set over/under.

 Marshall Stats and Trends